genixpro/kwola/README.md

 Authors and acknowledgment
 ==========================

-The project was founded by Quinn Lawson, Bradley Arsenault and Daniel Shakmundes.
+The project was founded by Quinn Lawson, Bradley Arsenault and Daniel Shakhmundes.

 License
 =======